giampaolo/SublimeLinter-contrib-makefile/README.md

 Checkers
 --------

-This plugin is able to detect the following error conditions:
+This plugin is able to detect the following mistakes.
+They will be visually signaled in the status bar and the left gutter.

 #### Undefined global variable names